LarsTinnefeld/olist_ecom_analysis/2 - Order Profile & Affinity Analysis/README.md

 There are 73 product categories in which the first third represent the majority of the order volume.

+**Matrix factorization to find category similarities**

+Matrix factorization is used in a small function with the goal to calculate distance (similarity) between categories.
+The method is based on comparing all ordered product categories in an order to all other orders.
+The greater the overlap between the orders the greater the similarity.

 ## Order profile analysis <a name="order_analysis"></a>
 Question to answer: